akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 - There's always room for bikers at a campground.
 We booked Pfeiffer beforehand, but we definitely could have showed up and paid much less.
 - As you can tell, squirrels were a recurring problem during this trip.
 They are evil, and they will find a way to crawl into your bags and steal your food.
 Make sure to seal everything.
 - Get a Bluetooth speaker and have some offline music ready!
 It really livens the mood.
-- Take lots of pictures!
+- Take lots of pictures.
 Looking back, I wish we had more.

 While most people might consider a multi-day tour after having biked for a while, the opposite happened for us--we had essentially no experience beforehand, and this trip opened the door to a new hobby.
-Now, biking has been one of our saving graces during quarantine: we've done a bunch of rides in the area (the Bay Area is biking paradise!), and we can't wait until our next tour.
+Now, biking has been one of our saving graces during quarantine: we've done a bunch of rides in the area (the Bay is biking paradise), and we can't wait until our next tour.
 We'd even love to try redoing SF to LA in half the time.

-Having made it to the other side, we'd recommend this to anyone--if you're worried you can't physically handle it, fear not!
+Having made it to the other side, we'd recommend this trip to anyone--if you're worried you can't physically handle it, fear not!
 To finish a long-distance tour like this, it takes 25% preparedness, 25% physical fitness, and 50% mental strength.
 Sometimes you're just grinding through empty highways on a not-that-wide bike lane for hours at a time, and it's going to suck.
 But the breathtaking scenery when you're by the coast, along with the satisfaction of doing something you never thought you could, more than make up for it.